 - Add an event handler to the event of choice (in this case, onMouseDown)

 - Register the custom operator with the Web Viewer

-Include MeasureOperator.js in your HTML page as seen in the following code:
+Include MeasureOperator.js in your HTML page as seen here:

 Handling the On Mouse Down Event

-The snippet of code below looks very similar to the code in the previous operator.
-Now, instead of highlighting the entity the user has clicked on, we are just determining the selection position from the selectionItem returned by pickFromPoint().
-As a first step we are going to just print the position to the console via console.log(...).
+The snippet of code below looks very similar to the code we wrote for the previous operator.
+Now, instead of highlighting the entity the user has clicked on, we are determining the selection position from the selectionItem returned by pickFromPoint().
+As a first step, we are going to print the position to the console via console.log(...).

 Registering the New Operator

-Let's add this new operator to our menu and register it:
+Let's add this new operator to our menu and register it in gettingstarted.html:

 Add the code below to the top of the _initEvents function in the Menu.js file.

 Finally, update the conditionals in customOperatorSelect.onclick() inside the Menu.js file.